robotlolita/robotlolita.github.io/old-posts/2013-06-28-promises-considered-harmful.md

 {% endraw %}

 Quil has murdered many Promises for Christmas.
 Unfortunately the universe just swallowed their deaths and no one ever noticed.
-You can contact her on [Twitter](https:/twitter.com/robotlolita) or [Email](mailto:queen@robotlolita.me).
+You can contact her on [Twitter](https:/twitter.com/robotlolita).
 {: .contact-footer}